Mills Observatory: 1980–1990s: Flood years

-21st century
+In the 1990s, Mills Observatory continued its mission of public engagement by launching a regular series of “Open Nights,” designed to bring astronomy to a wider audience, the first of which, launched in September 1991.

+Crowds gathered at the observatory to witness the August 1999 solar eclipse which had a visibility rate of 80% over Dundee.

+2000s: New additions and refurbishments

+In May 2000, Mills Observatory was featured as one of top 100 observatories in Europe, ranking 65th, in a list by WhichMuseum.

 Dr. Bill Samson took up the post of Heritage Officer (Mills Observatory) in February 2002 and became part-time Heritage Officer at the Mills in October 2004 and retired in March 2007.
 Ken Kennedy was employed to work on the winter evenings when Dr Samson was not in attendance at the observatory.

 In 2003, the observatory was extensively refurbished with the support of the Heritage Lottery Fund.
 Disabled access and other facilities were added at that time.
 It was re-opened in February 2004 by HRH the Princess Royal.

 A 350-metre Planet Trail, in the form of standing stones with plaques to represent the planets, was opened by Professor John Brown, Astronomer Royal for Scotland, in June 2004, which extends from the East summit of Balgay Hill (the ‘Sun’) to the Mills Observatory (‘Pluto’).
 At the same time as the trail was constructed its surroundings were sympathetically landscaped and a new viewpoint established on the East summit.

 In 2005, Apollo astronaut, David Scott, commander of Apollo 15 visited the observatory.